fczuardi/pgsm/www/wp-content/plugins/shortcode-exec-php/readme.txt

 For those concerned about security (hopefully everybody): only administrators can define shortcodes and associated PHP code (see also the [FAQ](http://wordpress.org/extend/plugins/shortcode-exec-php/faq/ "FAQ")).

-Please report any issue you have with this plugin on the [support page](http://blog.bokhorst.biz/3626/computers-en-internet/wordpress-plugin-shortcode-exec-php/ "Marcel's weblog"), so I can at least try to fix it.
-If you rate this plugin low, please [let me know why](http://blog.bokhorst.biz/3626/computers-en-internet/wordpress-plugin-shortcode-exec-php/#respond "Marcel's weblog").
+Please report any issue you have with this plugin in [the forum](http://forum.bokhorst.biz/).

 See my [other plugins](http://wordpress.org/extend/plugins/profile/m66b "Marcel Bokhorst").